appcues/appcues-android-sdk/docs/AppcuesCustomComponentConfiguring.md

 # Configuring an AppcuesCustomComponent

-Using `AppcuesCustomComponentView` instances in your project allows to define a custom component to be rendered in an experience that contains matching custom component block based on the registered `identifier`.
+An `AppcuesCustomComponentView` allows your app to define a custom component that can be rendered in an experience containing a custom component block using the registered `identifier` for the component.

 ## Implementing AppcuesCustomViewComponentView